Darrius-W/Tic-Tac-Toe/README.md

 Program offers a comfortable & fully-responsive UI design built utilizing HTML/CSS, JavaScript and the Bootstrap framework.

-Game features include dynamic scorekeeping, a fun UI design, and clear & concise game sense.
+Game features include dynamic scorekeeping, a fun UI design, and clear & concise game communication.

 This application has been hosted and deployed using AWS at: <br />
 https://tinyurl.com/DWTicTacToe <br /><br />